scarlinj/Emaily/README.md

 ## Google OAuth
 Use OAuth to log in users, rather than a user/password combination.
 This makes the user experience much smoother and easier to jump in.
 Google OAuth recommends using either OAuth1 or OAuth20, so we will use OAuth20.
 This chooses an identifying piece of information from a Google profile as a unique identifyer for a user.
 More than one e-mail can be associated with a profile, so we cannot use the e-mail address alone.

+If the application shows an error for OAuth2Strategy, investigate in Google Cloud Console (console.cloud.google.com).

 ## Generating Express Apps